paulstothard/genotype_conversion_file_builder/data/README.md

 The flanking sequence of each SNP was derived from the reference.fa sequence such that the locations of the SNPs are as follows:

-* SNP1 is located at position 300 on the forward strand
+* SNP1: position 300 on the forward strand
-* SNP2 is located at position 700 on the forward strand
+* SNP2: position 700 on the forward strand
-* SNP3 is located at position 900 on the forward strand
+* SNP3: position 900 on the forward strand
-* SNP4 is located at position 200 on the reverse strand
+* SNP4: position 200 on the reverse strand
-* SNP5 is located at position 800 on the reverse strand
+* SNP5: position 800 on the reverse strand

 ```
       1       2   3   Forward strand SNP positions